learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/SLURM.md

 ## Advanced SLURM Features

+### Job Arrays

-- **Job Arrays**: Handle large sets of similar jobs efficiently with job arrays.
+Job arrays in SLURM manage large sets of similar jobs efficiently, ideal for tasks that need to be repeated with minor variations.

-- **GPU Scheduling**: Specific options for managing GPU resources for deep learning tasks.
+- **Efficiency**: Manage multiple jobs with reduced overhead.
+- **Syntax**: Use `--array` in `sbatch` for creating job arrays.
+Example: `--array=1-100`.
+- **Resource Sharing**: Job arrays can share common resource allocations.
+- **Simplified Management**: Cancel or modify all jobs in an array with a single command.

+### GPU Scheduling

+SLURM's GPU scheduling is essential for GPU-intensive tasks, like deep learning.

+- **Resource Specification**: Specify GPU count with `--gres=gpu:<count>`.
+- **GPU Type**: Specify GPU types if needed (e.g., `--gres=gpu:tesla:2`).
+- **Exclusive Access**: Use flags like `--exclusive` for exclusive GPU access.
+- **Monitoring**: Integrate tools like `nvidia-smi` for GPU usage monitoring.

+### Dependency Chains

-- **Dependency Chains**: Create complex workflows with dependent jobs.
+Create complex workflows with job dependencies.

-- **Quality of Service (QoS)**: Define priorities and resource limits for different job types.
+- **Sequential Execution**: Use `--dependency=afterok:<jobid>` for starting jobs after the successful completion of others.
+- **Complex Dependencies**: Utilize various dependency types for specific start conditions.
+- **Error Management**: Set dependencies that respond to the success or failure of previous jobs.

+These advanced features enhance the efficiency and effectiveness of SLURM in complex HPC workflows.

 ## Using SLURM for Machine Learning